If the content of a video you uploaded is identified as not suitable for most advertisers, you'll see a yellow dollar sign, next to the video.

 You can see your videos that aren't suitable for all advertisers by clicking the drop-down menu next to View in the top right, then choosing Limited or no ads.

 When you request a human review (e.g. appeal the current monetization status), the video gets looked at by an expert who spends time watching the video and reviewing the video’s content, title, and metadata against our advertiser-friendly content guidelines.

 Keep in mind that the video's icon status may change even after your video is submitted for review.
 Our systems continue to run their scans until the review has been completed.
 You'll know when a final decision has been made on your review when you get an email update.

 Learn more about monetization icon changes between green and yellow.

 How long does review take?

-We know these reviews are important to you and your revenue, so we strive to review as many videos as humanly possible, as quickly and accurately as possible.
-Because we’re a platform that has hundreds of millions of videos, we have to set parameters around which appealed videos get reviewed first to make sure we review those videos that are getting substantial traffic.
+We know these reviews are important to you and your revenue.
+While most reviews take up to 1 hour, sometimes they can take a little bit longer.
+We strive to review as many videos as humanly possible, and as quickly and accurately as possible.
+Because we’re a platform that has hundreds of millions of videos, we have to set guidelines around which videos get reviewed first.
+This is to make sure we review those videos that are getting substantial traffic.